English Teaching Volunteer Project in Colombia - Bogota

 Want to inspire the next generation as an English Teaching volunteer in Colombia - Bogotá?
 International Volunteer HQ’s English Teaching project places volunteers in schools and community centres which are often understaffed and underfunded.
 Volunteers gain experience as teachers while helping take the pressure off local staff.
 Students will have the valuable opportunity to learn from a fluent English speaker and reap the benefits of knowing the language as they continue to grow up.

-- Programs start on the 1st and 15th of every month
+- Programs start on the second and fourth Monday of each month

 - Includes accommodation, meals (monday to friday), airport pick up, orientation and 24/7 support

 Teach English in under-resourced schools and community centres

 Check out Colombia’s breathtaking beaches, mountains and rainforests